 Factoring in your costs

 A good revenue model is not just about squeezing as much revenue possible out of a sales cycle; it’s also about balancing your ambitions in the market with your resourcing requirements.
+A startup revenue model may be significantly different than one for an established business because their resources are vastly different.
 When choosing your model, factoring in costs is paramount.

 Cost of revenue